 The primary consideration in choosing whether to use a form will or write your own will should be whether you know or can research the probate laws in your state.
 The probate laws in every state are usually easily accessible online.

 If you can obtain them and understand the basic laws for wills, you can write your will yourself.
 If you do not know or cannot find the probate laws of your state, you should use one of the online services for your will.

 The wills from the online services are usually designed to accommodate the specific laws of each state.
-But they are not always updated with the current laws.
+You can take a quick look at our favorite online will makers below.

 If you choose a form will from a service, you can stop here.
 The service will provide instructions for what you need to do online.
 However, if you choose to write your own will, just follow the remaining four steps.

 Step 2: Choose Whether to Type or Handwrite Your Will